-Stories from 2148 is curated and hosted by Tongan-Australian writer, editor and Mount Druitt local Winnie Dunn, it celebrates Indigenous sovereignty and the diversity and creativity of writers including Evelyn Araluen, Maryam Azam and Sarah Malik, as well as talented artist Joy Adan, taking audiences through the backstreets of Blacktown and why the area is such a potent source of inspiration.
-Then relax and mingle with a cup of traditional tea and savoury or sweet treats from Afghan Women on the move.
+Stories from 2148 was curated and hosted by Tongan-Australian writer, editor and Mount Druitt local Winnie Dunn, celebrating the sovereignty, diversity and creativity present in women artists who have grown up and reside within Blacktown city.
+Featuring Evelyn Araluen, Maryam Azam, Sarah Malik, and Joy Adan, Stories from 2148 took audiences through the backstreets of Blacktown discussing why the area is such a potent source of inspiration.

 Evelyn Araluen is Co-Editor of Overland, as well as a poet, educator and researcher working with Indigenous literatures at the University of Sydney.
 Her work has won the Nakata Brophy Prize for Young Indigenous Writers, the Overland Judith Wright Poetry Prize, and a Wheeler Centre Next Chapter Fellowship.
-Her debut poetry collection DROPBEAR is forthcoming with the University of Queensland Press.
+Her debut poetry collection DROPBEAR is available now, published by the University of Queensland Press.
 Her work has been published extensively and Sweatshop is honoured to have published a poem of Evelyn’s in The Big Black Thing: Chapter.
 2. Born, raised, and writing in Dharug country, Evelyn is a Bundjalung descendant.

 Maryam Azam is a Pakistani-Australian writer and teacher who lives and works in Western Sydney.
 She graduated with Honours in Creative Writing from Western Sydney University and holds a diploma in the Islamic Sciences.
 Her debut poetry collection The Hijab Files (Giramondo, 2018) was shortlisted for the Mary Gilmore award and the Anne Elder award.